rwieruch/blog_robinwieruch_content/react-eslint-webpack-babel.md

 * [Extend ESLint Rules](#eslintExtendRules)
 * [Clean Up](#cleanUp)

+{{% chapter_header "Styleguides" "styleguides" %}}

+There are a handful of useful style guides in the JavaScript and React community.
+Before you will dive into the ESLint setup in Webpack and Babel, I want to list very quickly some of these styleguides.
+I can highly recommend to read them as a JavaScript/React developer.

+* {{% a_blank "Airbnb JavaScript" "https://github.com/airbnb/javascript" %}}
+* {{% a_blank "Airbnb React" "https://github.com/airbnb/javascript/tree/master/react" %}}
+* {{% a_blank "Idiomatic JavaScript" "https://github.com/rwaldron/idiomatic.js/" %}}

+Another approach to enforce code style is {{% a_blank "StandardJs" "https://github.com/feross/standard" %}}.
+It is no style guide, but a node package that enforces you to have one common code style.
+It can be seen as alternative to ESLint.
+But it is opionated in its set of rules.

 {{% chapter_header "ESLint" "eslint" %}}

-Why do we want to install {{% a_blank "ESLint" "http://eslint.org/" %}} in the first place?
-A linter like ESLint helps you to maintain a consistent code style in your project.
-Especially when a project grows and multiple people are involved, you want to enforce some best practices.

-Let’s get started by installing the {{% a_blank "eslint" "https://github.com/eslint/eslint" %}} package.
+A linter like {{% a_blank "ESLint" "http://eslint.org/" %}} helps you to maintain a consistent JavaScript and React code style in your project.
+Let’s get started by installing the {{% a_blank "eslint" "https://github.com/eslint/eslint" %}} node package.

 *From root folder:*